-George Pickering is an educational coach, trainer and consultant who has worked in over 65 countries.
-He is the academic director of the English UK Diploma in English Language Teaching Management (DELTM) and is a senior inspector of language schools in the UK (Accreditation UK).
+George is an educational coach, trainer and consultant, who has worked in over 65 different countries.
+He is the academicdirector of the English UK Diploma in English Language Teaching Management and is a senior inspector for Accreditation UK.
+He was the founding director of the Bell Teacher Campus in Cambridge, was a director of IATEFL for 12 years and is currentlyan ambassador for them.

 Gillian Davidson is Academic Director of EC English, she has worked in Slovakia, Indonesia, Russia and the UK as a teacher, a trainer, a manager and in product development.